ianp/ianpdotorg/source/_posts/2012-05-07-rubymotion-and-interface-builder.markdown

 done
 ```

+**Update:** as of RubyMotion 1.3 this happens automatically, no need to compile your nibs by hand and more!

 ## Connecting up the Code

 The first thing we need to do is make sure our app delegate loads the interface from the nib that we've created, and we set our `@window` ivar from the loaded nib.